-Scores can be useful for international benchmarking because they are mapped to the Common European Framework of Reference (CEFR) levels, and they are matched with Lexile® measures from MetaMetrics®, which makes it easier for instructors to help students choose books at the right reading level to improve their English reading proficiency.
+Scores are useful for international benchmarking because they are mapped to CEFR levels.
+And TOEFL Junior Standard reading scores are matched with Lexile® reading measures from MetaMetrics®, which makes it easier for instructors to help students choose books at the right reading level to improve their English reading proficiency.

-The TOEFL Junior tests measure a student's current level of English-language proficiency and are not designed to be a predictor of future TOEFL iBT® scores.
-Because language proficiency is likely to change over time, institutions are advised not to use test scores that are older than two years.
+The TOEFL Junior tests measure a test taker's current level of English-language proficiency and are not designed to be a predictor of future TOEFL iBT® scores.

 Learn more about scores for: